 Why Set Healthy Family Boundaries During Addiction Recovery?

-To start with, family members need to remember not to encourage or enable a person to remain addicted to a substance.
+First, family members must remember not to encourage or enable a person to remain addicted to a substance.
 Setting boundaries can make that possible.

 Often, relationships have been damaged through the words and actions of the person struggling with addiction.
 Boundaries are how family members can create new, healthy relationships.
 When boundaries are weak, it’s more likely that the person with an addiction could manipulate the family for money or other needs.
 Inadequate or non-existent boundaries could also invite criticism or judgment of the struggling family member and hamper their chances of recovery.